end2endzone/end2endzone-hugo/content/blog/2016-05-21-anyrtttl-a-feature-rich-arduino-library-for-playing-rtttl-melodies.md

 ## Non-Blocking

-Most of the code that can &quot;play&quot; a melody on internet are all build the same way: sequential calls to `tone()` and `delay()` functions using hardcoded values.&nbsp;This type of implementation might be good for robots but not for realtime application or projects that needs to monitor pins while the song is playing.
+Most of the code that can "play" a melody on internet are all build the same way: sequential calls to `tone()` and `delay()` functions using hardcoded values.
+This type of implementation might be good for robots but not for realtime application or projects that needs to monitor pins while the song is playing.

-With AnyRtttl non-blocking mode, your program can read/write IOs pins while playing and react on changes.&nbsp;Implementing a &quot;stop&quot; or &quot;next song&quot; push button is a breeze!
+With AnyRtttl non-blocking mode, your program can read/write IOs pins while playing and react on changes.
+Implementing a "stop" or "next song" push button is a breeze!

 ## External Tone or Timer #0 libraries

 The AnyRtttl library is also flexible by allowing you to use the build-in arduino `tone()`&nbsp;and `noTone()` functions or an implementation from any external library which makes it compatible with any _Tone library_ in the market.

-The library also supports custom `delay()` and `millis()` functions.&nbsp;If a projects requires modification to the microcontroller’s build-in Timer #0,&nbsp;the `millis()` function may be impacted and behave incorrectly.
+The library also supports custom `delay()` and `millis()` functions.
+If a projects requires modification to the microcontroller’s build-in Timer #0, the `millis()` function may be impacted and behave incorrectly.
 To maximize compatibility, one can supply a custom function which behaves like the original to prevent altering playback.

 ## Binary RTTTL